-If your pooch is approaching pension age, they need a little extra TLC.
+If your pooch is approaching pension age, they need a little extra care and attention.

 Making sure you have the right pet insurance for them should make things easier, but this can be confusing.